sergeykonovalov/udemy-nodejs-master-class/README.md

     - trim: true

 Note that custom getters and setters is probably bad practice, as it will alter the actual data saved and returned.

+## Modelling References

+There are two approaches:

+- using references (normalization) => more consistency
+- using embedded documents (denormalization) => more query performance

+Additional option is hybrid approach, when you have part of document embedded, and reference to complete document.

+MongoDB is perfectly fine if referencing IDs are incorrect, it will just return `null`.